 More and more foreigners are coming to China to pursue their careers.
-Before or during thier employment,understanding the rights and obligtation set by the employment laws of China is important.
-Here below, Attorney_Jingzhan_Wang provides you some legal advice about getting employed or unemployed in China：
+It is important for them to know the rights and obligtation prescribed by the employment laws of China, throughout their employment.
+Here below, Attorney Jingzhan.Wang gives you some legal advice about employment in China：

-Question 1: What does a foreigner need to apply for when being employed in China?
+Question 1: What does a foreigner need when being employed in China?

-Answer: generally speaking, work visa, work permit and residence permit are needed for foreingers for getting employed in China.
+Answer: According to the regulations, work visa, work permit and residence permit are needed for foreingers to be legally working in China.

-Question 2: what to do during negotiation and signing your employment contract?
+Question 2: what’s important when negotiating or signing your employment contract?

-Answer: keep in mind that you need to negotiate with the employer in aspect of roles, salary, time, location, and so on.
-After reaching an agreement, you should sign a written contract with the Employer and keep it.
-In case any dispute occurs therein, the original contract would become critically important.
-Beside, the negotiation records may be helpful in explaining the agreement between you and your boss.
+Answer: keep in mind that you need to negotiate with the employer in aspect of your position, salary, on-duty time, working place, and every details that you think is important to you.
+On mutual consents, a written contract with the Employer would be concluded and don’t forget to keep an original copy of the contract.
+In case any dispute occurs therefrom, the original contract would become one of the most important proofs.
+Beside, any record of the negotiation may be helpful to interpret the agreement between you and your boss.

-Question 3: Does the employer or the employed foreigner needs to pay for social insurance in China?
+Question 3: Does the employer or the employee need to pay for social insurance in China?

-Question 4: How to terminate the employment contract when you want to quit?
+Question 4: How to terminate the employment contract when you want to quit from your job?

-Answer: the employee is allowed to quit the employment in the followong circumstances :
+Answer: As per the labor laws of China, the employee has the right to quit in the followong circumstances :

-- the employee’s notification of termination 30 days ahead of time, or 3 days ahead of time during the probation.
+- the employee to give the employer a notification of resignation 30 days ahead of time, or 3 days ahead of time if it’s during the probation.

-- Absence of working conditions and violating provisions of contract,
+- Absence of working protection and working conditions,violating contractual provisions,

 - No timely or sufficient payment,